Practical Accessibility A comprehensive course for learning web accessibility

 • Accessibility toolkit

-I curated a selection of useful accessibility documentation, checklists, cheatsheets, tools, and resources for you to have handy and use in your day-to-day work.
+I curated a selection of useful accessibility documentation, checklists, cheatsheets, helpful tools, and resources for you to have handy and use in your day-to-day work.

 • Free, 6-months unlimited access to Assistiv Labs